100101011110101101101110110000000000010/Python-Files/README.md

 - yt_dlp : **pip install yt_dlp** : Allows for the downloading of videos from various video platforms, including YouTube.
 - pyperclip : **pip install pyperclip** : Allows for handling of copying text to the user's clipboard.
 - gtts (Google Text-to-Speech) : **pip install gtts** : a Python library and CLI tool to interface with Google Translate's text-to-speech API.
-- pygame : **pip install pygame** : Set of Python modules designed for writing games.
-This allows the creation of fully featured games and multimedia programs in the python language.

 ## Pre-Installed Python Libraries